martdegraaf/martdegraaf.github.io/src/blog/content/posts/renovate-in-azure-devops/index.md

 ## Other mentionable tools

 Renovate Enterprise is a commercial version of Renovate that offers additional features and support for larger teams and organizations.
 This is a SaaS offering.
-Wich means your code is sent to 3rd party servers, if this is a concern you should consider using Renovate CLI or Dependabot.
+Which means your code is sent to 3rd party servers, if this is a concern you should consider using Renovate CLI or Dependabot.

 - Dependabot: A GitHub-native tool that automatically creates pull requests to update dependencies.
 - Trivy: A comprehensive security scanner for containers and other artifacts, which can also scan for vulnerabilities in dependencies.